Universal entanglement signatures of interface conformal field theories

-\textit{Discussions \& Outlooks.---} We have explored possible universal entanglement signatures in interface conformal field theories (ICFTs) through numerical simulations on the representative lattice models.
+\textit{Discussions \& Outlooks.---} We have explored possible universal entanglement signatures in ICFTs through numerical simulations on the representative lattice models.
 Some initiations were provided from a holographic perspective, by considering a simple brane construction in AdS$_3$ to mimic the ICFT$_2$.
-Surprisingly, numerical results obtained from lattice models resembles a lot observations in AdS/ICFT.
+Surprisingly, numerical results obtained from lattice models resembles a lot of observations in AdS/ICFT.
 One of the most important features is that the effective central charge appearing in the reflected entropy is given by $c_{\rm eff} = \text{min} \{ c^{\rm (I)}, c^{\rm (II)} \}$.

-These common features between lattice models and AdS/ICFT are surprising because they do not hold in general ICFT, and one can easily construct a counterexample, e.g. by considering an ICFT without interaction between the two sides.
-Our lattice construction follows the protocol of switching on an additional interaction on the half-space.
-It is tested that local perturbations on the interface do not lead to a qualitative change of the universal logarithmic scaling of MI and RE.
-This indicates an RG stability of our critical interface theories, preventing from a massive RG flow to trivial IR.
-It motivates us to conjecture that the observed common features are universal for a class of critical interface theories with an RG stability, which needs further study to demonstrate.
+These common features between lattice models and AdS/ICFT are surprising because they do not hold in general ICFTs, and one can easily construct a counterexample, e.g. by considering an ICFT without interaction between the two sides.
+In general, the value of $\frac{1}{3} \text{min} \{ c^{\rm (I)}, c^{\rm (II)} \}$ is expected to be the upper bound for the prefactor of reflected entropy, and the condition of saturating it is not clear.
+Intuitively, saturating the upper bound requires (almost) perfect transmission associate with the interface.
+On lattice models, this means that we should let the (dominate) bond coupling at the interface take the same value as in the bulk of the connected two half-spaces.
+Otherwise, the transmission rate of the interface would be strongly reduced.
+Both of the two considered lattice models are constructed based on this consideration.
+Moreover, it is tested that local perturbations on the interface do not lead to a qualitative change of the universal logarithmic scaling of mutual information and reflected entropy, which indicates an RG stability of our critical theories.
+It motivates us to conjecture that the observed features are universal for a class of critical interface theories with an RG stability, which needs further study to demonstrate.